YuuSUN/FrontEndLearningNotesDaily/README.md

-【2020/03/18】Day One: HTML Basics
+###【2020/03/18】Day One: HTML Basics
 1. What is HTML
 A: Hypertext Markup Language. e.g. If you want to publish the content of rich-text on the forum, you need some codes additionally.
-- [del]hehe[/del] (indicates the text between labels should be deletet.
+- [del]hehe[/del] ( indicates the text between labels should be deleted.
 Strikethrough effect will be added by default )